 Not all flexible mortgages offer all of these benefits, and many have minimum requirements (such as a minimum monthly payments), so it is important to check the details of each mortgage you are considering.
 There are often fees and charges levied when you take out a flexible mortgage, so you should weigh up whether the flexible nature of such a mortgage outweighs the cost.

 A buy-to-let mortgage is specifically designed for landlords who wish to buy a property (or multiple properties) for rental purposes.
 Such mortgages work in much the same way as residential mortgages, in that the repayments can be fixed, tracker, or on an interest-only basis.

 However, there are some fundamental differences with buy-to-let mortgages, notably that a larger deposit is required (typically a minimum of between 25%-30%), and most lenders will insist that the rental income is at least 125% of the mortgage repayments.
 Furthermore, the interest rates and fees payable on buy-to-let mortgages tend to be much higher, and the mortgages themselves are not regulated by the Financial Conduct Authority.

 Help to Buy schemes

 Help to Buy schemes were introduced by the government in an effort to help first time buyers gain access to the property ladder.
-There are currently two schemes available: Help to Buy: Shared Ownership, and Help to Buy: Equity Loan, and the Help to Buy ISA.
+There are currently three schemes available: Help to Buy: Shared Ownership, Help to Buy: Equity Loan, and the Help to Buy ISA.